 If not, just stick to uploading physical receipts to the Fetch app.
 They typically earn more anyway.

 2. Security in Place to Protect Your Rewards

-Fetch Rewards has added a security measure to verify any phone or device that you want to use Fetch Rewards on.
+Fetch has added a security measure to verify any phone or device that you want to use the rewards app on.